zpaav/WunderSys/README.md

-WunderSys: an Achaean ServerSide Curing System (originally developed by Nemutaur)
+WunderSys: an Achaean ServerSide Curing System (originally developed by Nemutaur, Kept Up to date currently by Anze)

-See https://dl.dropboxusercontent.com/u/6980966/ServersideSystem/index.html for most of the system details.
-This github project is for collaborative development (or development period until Nemutaur gets back to this).
-The current intent is to not duplicate any documentation here.
+See http://zpaav.github.io/WunderSys/ for most of the system details.
+This github project is for collaborative development.